WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 checking which action needs to be applied at each time step.

-Part 2 was initially very challenging, asking to predict the height of the tower after 1000000000000 blocks had fallen.
+Part 2 was initially very challenging, asking to predict the height of the tower after 1000000000000
+(yes, a trillion) blocks had fallen.
-Obviously it is not possible to simulate this fully, but I realized that the pattern of jets and the block shapes are periodic.
+Obviously it is not possible to simulate this fully, but I realised that the pattern of jets and the block shapes are periodic.
 After checking that the top part of the tower of blocks is also periodic, the problem is much easier.
 The answer can be calculated by running the simulation